extremenetworks/ExtremeScripting/EXOS/Python/Email_event/README.md

 # Email event script
-This tools will send an email when a log event is logged.
+This tool will send an email when a log event is logged.
 It runs on the switch.

 ### Description
 This script works together with UPM.
 UPM will start the script once it reacts on an event log entry.
 That log entry can be any event.